 What could we be doing instead?

 There are plenty of alternatives to consider.
-Our guest blogger from last month, Naomi van den Broek, wrote this excellent piece explaining these, so I won’t repeat them all here.
+Our guest blogger from last month, Naomi van den Broek, wrote this excellent piece explaining these so I won’t repeat them all here.

 I totally acknowledge that buying fair trade isn’t affordable for everyone.
 It certainly isn’t affordable for me, but the other alternatives like thrifting have become my preferred methods for keeping my fast fashion consumption limited.
-If I had my way I would buy everything from Kowtow clothing, because it is simply beautiful but also good.
+If I had my way I would buy everything from Kowtow clothing because it is simply beautiful but also good.
 I still have a few items in my wardrobe from the likes of The Warehouse and Glassons that still have some life in them and I will continue to wear for now, but once they have worn through I really hope to have a totally fast fashion free closet!
 I’m also really into the idea of the capsule wardrobe, which is another method for limiting how much clothing we buy/accumulate.

-Something super positive and cool that I think we can all get behind are the social enterprises that are surfacing in response to unethical fashion.
-One that has really piqued my interest is Wellington based Muka Kids.
+Something super positive and cool that I think we can all get behind is the social enterprises that are surfacing in response to unethical fashion.
+One that has really piqued my interest is Wellington-based Muka Kids.
 Still in its early stages, this programme doesn’t only encourage the “regooding” of kids clothing and promote ethical brands, but it also aims to provide financial assistance to female farmers in India.
 How awesome is that?
 Muka Kids is run by Jessica Berentson-Shaw, a very inspirational lady who is clearly putting a lot of time and research into developing something that will really make a difference.
 We like that!
 Jessica very recently launched the Muka Kids Shop on Facebook where people have already started selling their pre-loved ethical kids clothing.
 We will be following the progress of Muka Kids very closely and will bring updates to Use Good Stuff as we catch them!

 Sum it up

 Fast fashion is a product of the capitalist system, and it’s a system which we all buy into with every dollar we spend.
-It has become so easy for us to focus on the super duper deals we get as a result that we have become ignorant to the people behind the clothes.
+It has become so easy for us to focus on the super duper deals we get as a result that we have become ignorant of the people behind the clothes.
 It’s a very bleak thing to say, but it is true that we benefit from the people at the bottom of the chain who are being exploited, harmed and in some cases killed.
 It broke my heart watching Shima Akhter, a Bangladeshi garment factory worker, tearfully describe in the documentary what her reality was, and the impact that tragedies like Rana Plaza had on her.
 It made me feel so terrible and upset to hear her talk about the physical violence that she had experienced at the hands of her employers that I just wanted to stop watching it.
-But we have to watch these things and we have to be educated about these things, because we have a responsibility to acknowledge these people and what they suffer through.
+But we have to watch these things and we have to be educated about these things because we have a responsibility to acknowledge these people and what they suffer through.
 More than that, we have to change our behaviour and think a bit more about what kind of businesses we are choosing to support.
 Once we stop being complacent about the current system and start demanding a better one, we might actually start seeing change.
 We aren’t allowed to just turn the information off because it makes us feel uncomfortable.

 There is just so much information out there, I really encourage you to get amongst it.
-Give all of this stuff a Google, do some research, and make up your own minds.
+Give all of this stuff a Google, do some research and make up your own minds.
 There is an interview in The True Cost with sustainable fashion designer Orsola de Castro, where she says that our clothing is “fundamentally a part of what we wish to communicate about ourselves”.
 So, keeping that in mind, what do your clothes really say about you, and are you happy with the message?

 Header image from Cool Hunting/HANGDSGN.